 - Live online events for alumni of our in-person training courses, including a virtual workshop to be held in 2021 and a regular series of online meetings

 Participants are selected in collaboration with the Convention Secretariat and WHO Regional Offices.
 These events will be conducted with primary funding support from the Australian Department of Foreign Affairs and Trade.

 Workshops on the WTO challenges to Australia's tobacco plain packaging laws

-We will be running workshops on the findings and implications of the WTO panel report on Australia’s tobacco plain packaging measures and, in the event that the panel report is appealed, the findings and implications of the WTO Appellate Body report.
-These workshops will be conducted with primary funding support from the Australian Department of Health.
-Further information will be provided once the WTO panel report has been published.
+We conducted workshops on the findings and implications of the WTO decisions on Australia’s tobacco plain packaging measures in 2018 and 2020.
+A workshop on the WTO panel report was held in November 2018 and an online training was conducted from November to December 2020 on the WTO Appellate Body decision.
+These workshops were conducted with primary funding support from the Australian Department of Health.

 Regional, subregional, and national trainings

 We conduct regional, subregional and national trainings which build on our Melbourne events, in collaboration with the WHO FCTC Secretariat, WHO regional and country offices, UNDP regional and country offices, regional organizations, national governments, and civil society.

 - An overview of relevant legal frameworks, common industry arguments, and case law, covering legal challenges brought against tobacco control measures in domestic courts, in the World Trade Organization, and under investment treaties, as well as how the WHO FCTC can be used to support countries defending challenges

 - Updates on recent cases, relevant McCabe Centre research, and events